haraneesh/mydev/private/pages/terms.md

 #### Severability
 All provisions of any relevant terms and conditions, policies and notices are, notwithstanding the manner in which they have been grouped together or linked grammatically, severable from each other.
 Any provision of any relevant terms and conditions, policies and notices, which is or becomes unenforceable in any jurisdiction, whether due to voidness, invalidity, illegality, unlawfulness or for any reason whatever, shall, in such jurisdiction only and only to the extent that it is so unenforceable, be treated as pro non scripto and the remaining provisions of any relevant terms and conditions, policies and notices shall remain in full force and effect.
 #### Applicable
-Any relevant terms and conditions, policies and notices shall be governed by and construed in accordance with the laws of Delhi without giving effect to any principles of conflict of law.
+Any relevant terms and conditions, policies and notices shall be governed by and construed in accordance with the laws of Tamil Nadu without giving effect to any principles of conflict of law.
 You hereby consent to the exclusive jurisdiction of the courts of Delhi in respect of any disputes arising in connection with the website, or any relevant terms and conditions, policies and notices or any matter related to or in connection therewith.
 #### Comments or Questions
 If you have any questions, comments or concerns arising from the website or any other relevant terms and conditions, policies and notices contact us at hi@nammasuvai.com